Floorp: Version history

-The first version of Floorp was released on August 22, 2021 and was based on Chromium.
+The first version of Floorp was released on 22 August 2021 and was based on Chromium.
 It was exclusively for developers.
-The first public version, 7.0.0, released on September 19, now based on Firefox and with some new features.
+The first public version, 7.0.0, released on 19 September, now based on Firefox and with some new features.

-Version 8.2.3, released on January 2, 2022, was the first to support English.
+Version 8.2.3, released on 2 January 2022, was the first to support English.

-Support for themes with custom CSS was added in version 8.7.2, released on April 21, 2022.
+Support for themes with custom CSS was added in version 8.7.2, released on 21 April 2022.

 With version 10.0.0, Floorp began using Firefox ESR as a base rather than the rapid release version.

-Version 11.0.0, released on July 29, 2023, was another major update, adding several customization-related features and reworking several existing features.
+Version 11.0.0, released on 29 July 2023, was another major update, adding several customization-related features and reworking several existing features.

-With version 12.1.0, released on August 19, 2025, Floorp switched back to using the standard rapid release version of Firefox as a base.
+With version 12.1.0, released on 19 August 2025, Floorp switched back to using the standard rapid release version of Firefox as a base.
 This came with many added and changed features.

+Version 12.11.0, released on 13 March 2026, added the ability to install Chrome extensions.

 Reception

-Technology magazine Mr.PC praised the browser for being convenient and easy to use, with useful extensions included by default.
+Japanese technology magazine Mr.PC praised the browser for being convenient and easy to use, and for including useful extensions by default.

-Floorp has been criticized for not being friendly to beginners, a lack of DRM support on certain websites, and the non-existence of a mobile version.
+And Jared Newman of Fast Company criticized Floorp for not being friendly to beginners, a lack of DRM support on certain websites, and the lack of a mobile version.
+The lack of DRM support was resolved with version 12.1.0, released on 19 August 2025, which switched back to using the standard rapid release version of Firefox as a base.